giacomoferretti/nfc-srix-tools/README.md

 # NFC SRIX Tools
 A repository containing tools to read/write NFC ST SRI512 and SRIX4K tags.

+## Known issues
+* On 32bit machines, it should give an error

+## TODOs
+* Complete rewrite (I made it a year and never wrote in C before)

 ## Prerequisites
 * [libnfc](https://github.com/nfc-tools/libnfc)